vmarcell96/react-ts-notes/README.md

 A CI-CD pipeline is implemented, every time there is a push, or a pull request is made on the development branch, the deployed app is updated.

+I develop the application to be fully responsive.

 ## Stack
 - TypeScript
 - React